Promise (Massacre album): Background, recording and writing

 Kam Lee, the vocalist for Massacre, says that he did not write the album.
 Lee left Massacre in 1992 on the last date of their tour in the United Kingdom.
 In 1993, he was approached by guitarist Rick Rozz about rejoining for another album.
 Lee says Rozz wrote the album and aimed for a "pseudo-Pantera meets Type O Negative type of band".
 Lee was asked to perform vocals for the album, and he did.
 Lee hated the album and quit during post-production.
 Lee says in interviews that the vocals that made it on the album are not his and that an unknown person finished the vocals.
 Lee says the band tried performing shows with the new vocalist but got booed by fans.
 Before Massacre broke up almost instantly after releasing Promise, Kenny Goodwin replaced Lee as the temporary vocalist and guitarist for Massacre after Lee left the band during post-production of the album in 1994.
 Promise was recorded in 1994, but it took Rozz and Earache Records two more years to complete the album because Lee quit the band again a year prior.
 Lee says that Earache Records wrongfully credited him for the vocals and that after leaving the band, someone else recorded the vocals on the album: "Do not let them fool you!
 All the vocals on this album are not me!
 I never finished all the vocal tracks!
 This album sucks, and it ruined my career for a time!
 I hate it, and hope that every copy burst into flames of hellfire at this very moment!"
 Lee says Rozz wrote most of the album, but Lee wrote the lyrics.
 Lee says Rozz did not want to write death metal and, therefore, wanted Lee to change his lyrics about blood and gore.
 Lee was reluctant but agreed, and wrote the lyrics in just three days: "I wrote the lyrics for that album in three days, and I wasn't ever happy with the results... and even some lines were made up on the fly.
 It was just something I was not into doing, and I felt it was shit!"

 Reception

 Promise was widely hated by fans, and Greg Pratt of heavy metal magazine Decibel retrospectively reviewed the album in 2021, writing:

 Lee disowned Promise and says he hates the album.
-He worried death metal was going to change into what Promise sounded like and quitted death metal for ten years because of how much he hated Promise.
+He worried death metal was going to change into what Promise sounded like and quit death metal for ten years because of how much he hated Promise.
 Massacre tried to perform a few shows with Goodwin as the new vocalist to promote Promise, but got booed by fans.
 Due to fan backlash and the Promise's lack of success, Massacre broke up quickly after releasing the album.

+Track listing

 Personnel

 Adapted from the album's liner notes.